 The Bumpass-Troy House stands as one of the oldest homes in College Hill Historic District.
 Built in 1847, the Greek Revival home stands on its original site beneath the shade of mature trees and a gracious front portico.

-One of North Carolina’s most interesting Reconstruction-era historic sites has been sold with easements in order to preserve the property.
+One of North Carolina’s most interesting Reconstruction-era historic sites was donated to the PGDF in order to preserve it for future generations to enjoy.
+It was sold to a non-profit community organization with easements in order to preserve it’s history.

 This front-gable bungalow has been preserved through the Development Fund using a preservation easement that will prevent demolition.

-The Coopers have enthusiastically joined in efforts to revitalize the Glenwood neighborhood.
+Greensboro newcomers have joined in efforts to revitalize the Glenwood neighborhood.
 This c.
-1923 home was sold with a preservation easement to ensure that it remains a part of the Glenwood neighborhood for future generations.
+1923 home was sold with a preservation easement to ensure that it remains a part of the neighborhood for future generations.
+The house was relocated to Haywood Street in 2011.

 The Carrie and Charles Angle House commands one of College Hill’s busiest streets, but the vacant structure has provided a gloomy entrance to the historic neighborhood since a June 2011 fire.
 Beginning today, a new owner will turn the neighborhood’s worst house into a show house as work commences to restore the historic home’s shine.…